Shopify/kubeaudit/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please erase any parts of this template not applicable to your Pull Request. -->

 <!-- All code PR must be labeled with :bug: (patch fixes), :sparkles: (backwards-compatible features), or :warning: (breaking changes) -->
+# 🚨 Deprecation Notice 🚨

+Kubeaudit is planned for deprecation by October 2024.

+We are actively seeking maintainers who are interested in taking over the stewardship of this project.
+If you are passionate about continuing its development and maintenance, please reach out to us.

+For users looking for alternatives, we recommend transitioning to Kubebench, which offers similar functionality and is actively maintained.

+Thank you to the community for your contributions and support.

 ##### Description